Context-Aware Filter Invocation

 1. Overview

 This document outlines the architecture of the filter invocation system.
 The system replaces legacy reflection-based logic with a compiled, extensible, and context-aware mechanism.
-It allows third-party developers to provide custom invocation logic for any filter element in any context (e.g., interactive forms, gallery viewers, API endpoints).
+It allows third-party developers to provide custom invocation logic for any filter element in any context (e.g., interactive forms, aggregation).

 Key goals: